glenbefus/word-bag/README.md

 # word-bag
-Return all possible English words from a list of letters.
+Returns all possible English words from a list of letters.

+Example Usage:

+$ python3 wordbag.py eg\'srta